-

 External Dialogue

 One of the fun things about my daughter is that she has not yet developed anything resembling an inner dialogue.
 Every thought that runs through her head comes out as a sort of self-narration through the day.
 “Miss is eating grapes.”
 “Miss sees bunnies.”
 “Miss play in kitchen.”
 “Miss wash hands.”
-“Miss go upstairs now Continue reading
+“Miss go upstairs now and play with trains.”
+There are no mysteries, and that can be advantageous to keeping her safe at times.
+“Miss going downstairs without railing,” she proudly proclaims, and both of us are suddenly scrambling to the staircase.
+It’s almost a shame we grow out of… Continue reading

 -